GENI-NSF/geni-tools/README-stitching.txt

  is 30 (seconds).
  - `--noReservation`: Do not try to reserve at aggregates; instead, just save the expanded request RSpec.
+ - `--savedSCSResults`: Use the specified JSON file of saved results from calling the SCS, instead of actually calling the SCS.

 == Tips and Details ==